korara78/landing-page-fcc/landing-page-fcc/README.md

-Product Landing Page FCC
+# Product Landing Page FCC

+## Overview

+This is a basic product landing page with a drop-down menu containing in-page links.
+The theme of the product page is to feature 3 different levels of power drills.
+Beginner, Pro, and Expert.
+Personally, I'm a fan of Milwuakee and Rdgid products!
+I embedded a YouTube video and practiced with web responsiveness to ensure it does not dominate the page.
+An input field is featured on the buttom of the page to be added to a coupon email list.
+Its mainly for cosmetic use.
+I'll practice axios promise calls later on a different project (the GitHub Cards App project).

+Based on the Freecodecamp.org projects towards the Responsive Web Design certification.

 This app is published at https://korara78.github.io/landing-page-fcc/

 # Getting Started with Create React App